Jason Zucker

 History

-2009-10: Played for the US NTDP Under-18 team.
-In 22 games vs. USHL competition, Zucker scored 11 goals and added 7 assists for 18 points.
+2009-10: Zucker played for the US NTDP Under-18 team.
+In 22 games vs. USHL competition, he scored 11 goals and added 7 assists for 18 points.
 Against other competition, Zucker scored 18 goals and added 17 assists in 38 games.
-Zucker won two more gold medals this season, one with Team USA's Under-20 squad at the 2010 World Junior Championships, and the other his second consecutive gold at the Under-18 World Juniors.
+Zucker won two more gold medals this season, one with Team USA’s Under-20 squad at the 2010 World Junior Championships, and the other his second consecutive gold at the Under-18 World Juniors.

 2010-11: Zucker skated in 40 of 42 games for the University of Denver as a freshman and played for the bronze medal-winning United States team that hosted the 2011 U20 World Junior Championship.
 Zucker was the second-leading scorer for the Pioneers, scoring 23 goals with 22 assists and was +23 with 59 PMs, and was named the WCHA's Rookie of the Year.
 Denver finished second in the WCHA and lost to league champion North Dakota in the WCHA and NCAA Midwest Regional final games.
 Zucker scored one goal in four games for Team USA, missing time after receiving an illegal hit from Slovakia's Martin Marincin (EDM).